 PRIMARY RESEARCH

 This report’s primary research includes a usability survey and two online tools to provide AAFScalgary.com specific data.
-The usability survey was designed to let users rate different components of the website as they relate to our selected usability metrics credibility, accessibility, navigation, design.
+The usability survey was designed to let users rate different components of the website as they relate to our selected usability metrics: credibility, accessibility, navigation, design.
 This survey, as seen in Appendix B, was distributed and collected through the online survey service eSurv.org.
 Once all data sets were collected, they were tabulated and numerically analyzed as described in Appendix C. It was completed anonymously and voluntarily.
 Using eSurv, we were able to distribute our website usability survey’s link to other students through social media platforms and mass emails.
 Participants were notified of the voluntary participation of our website usability survey.
 Our results came from 14 sets of answers from participants.

 SECONDARY RESEARCH